 Below is a list of the ingredients you’ll need to gather to make this recipe.
 Scroll all the way down for the full recipe card.

-- COCOA POWDER – Unsweetened cocoa powder.
+• Cocoa Powder – Unsweetened cocoa powder.
 Some people question the amount but it’s not a typo, they really need all that cocoa powder.
+If you want dark chocolate, use black cocoa powder.

-- CHOCOLATE CHIPS – An optional mix-in, but I find them required.
+• Chocolate Chips – An optional mix-in, but I find them required.
 I use Ghirardelli baking chips because they’re my favorite.
+Adding chocolate chips to the batter also helps create the shiny, crinkly brownie crust.

 How To Serve These Chocolate Brownies